 - 3.4.1 During the early design and planning phases of the schemes, the development teams have been collaborating to ensure, as far as practicable, that the schemes can be delivered efficiently, minimising the impact on the public and key stakeholders.
 A number of workshops and meetings have been hosted by the scheme promoters which have each focussed on important aspects of the schemes.
-The key interfaces between the schemes are highway design, traffic modelling, drainage, construction programme, land assembly, environmental impact assessment and mitigation.
-The A1 Birtley to Coalhouse scheme is not considered in this section due to its location. - 3.4.2 IAMP LLP has appointed Henry Boot Developments Limited (HBDL) as its development partner for the IAMP scheme.
+The key interfaces between the schemes are highway design, traffic modelling, drainage, provision for non-motorised users (NMUs), construction programme, land assembly, environmental impact assessment and mitigation.
+The A1 Birtley to Coal House scheme is not considered in this section due to its location. - 3.4.2 IAMP LLP has appointed Henry Boot Developments Limited (HBDL) as its development partner for the IAMP scheme.
 HE and key partners such as NMUK are already in discussion with HBDL and IAMP LLP regarding the minimisation of impacts and the coordination of construction activity.